Yasemo/symposium_demo_5_chat/features.md

 7. Make gemini 2.5 pro the default for all llm calls (unless specific model is needed)

 8. fix task sequence rearangement bug

+9. llm guided strucutured api calls for consultants.
+All api calls have a strucutred input form that is used for teh api call.
+The user can manually input the form, or get teh llm consultant to fill in teh form, using its context from the global system prompt.
+This allows api calls to be controlled, comsice, but also more effiecient.
+And the llm recieves teh data and formats in a way that is presentable for the user.